-Teachers will observe the following procedures to ensure authentication of Assessment Tasks, SAC Tasks and SAT:
+Teachers will observe the following procedures to ensure authentication of Assessment Tasks, SAC Tasks and SATs:

-- The teacher will monitor the development of the task by sighting preliminary work where appropriate, and by observing the individual tasks being undertaken by the student in class. - The teacher may consider it appropriate to ask the student to demonstrate his or her understanding of the task at or about the time of submission of the work. - The work will be assessed only if a teacher can determine that, to the best of his or her knowledge, the work is the student's own.
+- The teacher will monitor the development of the task by sighting preliminary work where appropriate, and by observing the individual tasks being undertaken by the student in class. - The teacher may consider it appropriate to ask the student to demonstrate their understanding of the task at or about the time of submission of the work. - The work will be assessed only if a teacher can determine that, to the best of their knowledge, the work is the student's own.